 The west and north coasts follow the Minnesota and Ontario shorelines.
 Major cities are very few and far between – Duluth, Thunder Bay and Sault Sainte Marie.
-Duluth to Thunder Bay has several harbors of refuge such as Silver Bay and Talconite Harbor.
-Between Thunder Bay and Sault Sainte Marie, there are small villages dotted along the coast such as Rossport, Terrace Bay and Wawa.
+Duluth to Thunder Bay has several harbors of refuge such as Silver Bay and Taconite Harbor.
+Between Thunder Bay and Sault Ste Marie, there are small villages dotted along the coast such as Rossport, Terrace Bay and Wawa.
 And interspersed are snug harbours, hidden anchorages and isolated coves where you can savour silence, star-studded skies and simply stunning scenery.
 You would not be wrong if you guessed that this is one of my favourite coastlines along the Great Lakes.

 No overview of Superior would be complete without talking about its island groups.
 The Apostle Islands are a group of 21 islands located in the northwest corner of lake Superior, off the Wisconsin coast.
 Twenty of these comprise the Apostle Island National Lakeshore Park.
 While there are no communities within the park system, docks and anchorages are easy to find in this popular cruising ground.
 Needed services can be found in nearby communities such as Bayfield and La Point on nearby Madeline Island, outside the park.